NotWoods/tigeroakes.com/content/posts/javascript-events-part-1/index.md

 ---

 In this post I covered working with `Event` objects and bubbling to use 1 event listener to handle related elements.
+In the next post, I will talk about dealing with `click` events where many elements may fire.

+**Next in the series: [What about click events?](/posts/javascript-events-part-2/)**